ancoopa/static-pages-bundler/README.md

    `!` Also, please use only one entry point for CSS and one for JS.
 The library doesn't work with multiple entry points for now.

-3. Go to the location where your `index.html` located and run:
+3. Using terminal go to the location where your `index.html` located and run:
     ```
       $ static-pages-bundler
     ```
-      command from your terminal.

-      You can use next shortcut instead of full `static-pages-bundler`:
+      You can use the next shortcut instead of full `static-pages-bundler`:
     ```
       $ spb
     ```